lijingwang/hierarchicalBayes/README.md

 This paper is under review at Water Resources Research.

-Examples of hierarchical Bayesian framework:
+Examples of the hierarchical Bayesian framework:

 - Case1, linear forward modeling, volume averaging: case1_HierarchicalBayesian_volumeAveraging.ipynb